Jack Whitehall: Stand-up comedy

 In January 2011, Whitehall was nominated by the British Comedy Awards for 'Best Comedy Breakthrough'.
 On 12 March, he set a new Guinness World Records title together with Dara Ó Briain and Jon Richardson, for hosting the 'Highest stand-up comedy gig in the world', on a British Airways flight in support of Comic Relief.
 On 24 May, Whitehall took part in the second annual Channel 4's Comedy Gala, which aired on 10 June.

 In August 2011, Whitehall performed two shows at the Edinburgh Festival Fringe.
 His third solo stand-up show in succession, Let's Not Speak of This Again.
 He also performed a series of four stand-up shows with his father Michael Whitehall, called Backchat, which was also completely sold out.
 Both received very favourable reviews.

 He appeared in the first series of Dave's One Night Stand for the comedy network Dave.
 Recording a stand up performance at London's Haymarket Theatre.
 The show featured special guests as support.

 In November 2011, Whitehall performed two sell out solo shows at the Hammersmith Apollo.
 These shows completed his debut national tour Let's Not Speak of This Again.
 Both shows again received highly favourable reviews.

 On 30 December 2012, Whitehall appeared on The Big Fat Quiz of the Year, during which he made a joke about Queen Elizabeth II.
 On the next day, complaints were submitted about the joke to Ofcom.
 Ensuing media speculation led to the National Television Awards stating publicly that Whitehall would not be forced to resign from presenting the awards a short time later.

 Whitehall took part in "A Show for Gareth Richards" at the Edinburgh Fringe Festival 2023, which was staged by fellow comedians Mark Simmons and Danny Ward to honour Richards' life after he died in a car-crash in April 2023.
 The show won the first Victoria Wood award at the Edinburgh Comedy Awards 2023 and the raised almost £20,000 for Gareth's family.

-In 2025, Whitehall participated in Saudi Arabia's Riyadh Comedy Festival, an event characterized by Human Rights Watch as an effort by the Saudi government to whitewash its human rights abuses.
+In 2025, Whitehall participated in Saudi Arabia's controversial Riyadh Comedy Festival, an event characterized by Human Rights Watch as an effort by the Saudi government to whitewash its human rights abuses.
+Hannah Jane Parkinson of the Guardian commented, "I remember Jack Whitehall doing a skit about 'grown adults getting wound up about cartoons'.
+Presumably he doesn't mind the grown adults who got so wound up by cartoons that they sentenced satirist Al Hazzaa to 23 years' jail time for lighthearted illustrations about fasting".